bhy06/GAN_Anime/README.md

 ## 6. CGAN

+Generated samples are based on the following category order, where the images of each category are shown in each row.
+From top to bottom: green_hair, orange_hair, purple_hair, silver_hair, blue_eyes, green_eyes, pink_eyes, red_eyes

 Training for 100 epochs (.gif) | Generated samples (.jpg)
  -------- |-----------
 ![](https://github.com/bhy0v587/GAN_Anime/blob/main/resources/gif/cdcgan.gif) | ![](https://github.com/bhy0v587/GAN_Anime/blob/main/resources/image/cdcgan.jpg)

 ## 7. ACGAN

+Generated samples are based on the following category order, where the images of each category are shown in each row.
+From top to bottom: green_hair, orange_hair, purple_hair, silver_hair, blue_eyes, green_eyes, pink_eyes, red_eyes

 Training for 100 epochs (.gif) | Generated samples (.jpg)
  -------- |-----------